How to avoid contamination and waste in injection-molding shops?

 This is not wasted, but the cost of re-granulating and mixing with virgin material must be taken into account.
-If the material has become at all oxidized during its passage through the machine, it may not be possible to use it for the job in hand and it then has to be sold as scrap for between 10 and 30 per cent of its original price.
+If the material has become at all oxidized during its passage through the machine, it may not be possible to use it for the job in hand, and it then has to be sold as scrap for between 10 and 30 percent of its original price.

-Very often，size of machine available determines how the job is to be done.
+Very often, the size of the machine available determines how the job is to be done.
 They were required at the rate of 30 million per annum.
-A 40- impression mould was made in which the runners weighed 40 g and the mouldings 20 g.
-The cycle time was 30 s (determined by the need for the runners to be hard enough to eject) but if the caps could have been moulded without runners the cycle time would have been between 1 and 2 s.
-Two single¬impression moulds could easily have produced the annual requirement, but in that period 45 tonnes of material were moulded and 30 tonnes had to be re-ground using the 40-cavities mould.
+A 40-cavities mould was made in which the runners weighed 40 g and the mouldings 20 g.
+The cycle time was 30 s (determined by the need for the runners to be hard enough to eject), but if the caps could have been moulded without runners, the cycle time would have been between 1 and 2 s.
+Two single¬cavities molds could easily have produced the annual requirement, but 45 tonnes of material were moulded, and 30 tonnes had to be re-ground using the 40-cavities mould.

 If they had been moulded without re-work, only 15 tonnes of material would have been processed.
 In deciding how best to do a job，the side issues involved may be more decisive than the actual job itself.
 In the above case，the cost of the material used was not just the buying price per tonne, but that cost plus the cost of re-grinding 30 tons of material at，say，£50/tonne.